 On 6 June 2023 the UK government announced that it is updating the Relationships and Sexuality Education (RSE) curriculum in Northern Ireland.
-The Secretary of State for Northern Ireland was under a legal duty to act following legislation passed by the UK Parliament to ensure the implementation of the recommendations contained within paragraphs 85 and 86 of the Report of the Committee on the Elimination of Discrimination Against Women.
+The Secretary of State for Northern Ireland was under a legal duty to act following legislation passed by the UK Parliament.
+This enshrined into law recommendations contained within the Report of the Committee on the Elimination of Discrimination Against Women on access to abortion services.

 “Make age-appropriate, comprehensive, and scientifically accurate education on sexual and reproductive health and rights a compulsory component of the curriculum for adolescents, covering prevention of early pregnancy and access to abortion, and monitor its implementation.”

-The Secretary of State’s actions followed a series of reports and surveys which recommended RSE reform, some of which are outlined below.
+The change in legislation followed a series of reports and surveys which recommended RSE reform, some of which are outlined below.

 In November 2014 an Inquiry into Child Sexual Exploitation in Northern Ireland published a report stating that LGB&T young people reported that RSE in schools rarely addressed same-sex relationship issues.
 A key finding highlighted that young people stated RSE is poor and called for the delivery of a wider and more consistent curriculum.